 Israel was God’s teaching tool for the world.
 It was His master class for all to learn that they were wholly inadequate to the job of following Him, in and of themselves.
 The lesson seems to be quite stark and hard to miss.
 But we just seem to be very slow learners.

 Though I am a Christian, I don’t think I need to put too fine a point on who Israel’s Messiah was.
 It is quite obvious to anyone who will objectively examine the scriptures, particularly Daniel 9, to see.
 The Jews’ continuing expectation of their savior and ruler is such a tragic image, in that it underscores their utter lack of understanding of the meaning of their own history.

 The only point here is that the rationale for Israel’s history is as an allegory of the condition of humankind generally, and God’s response to it in leading us to His saving Grace by which we can gain access to spiritual union with Him in His Kingdom.

-We each have the prerogative and ability to reject God, just as ancient Israel repeatedly did.
-But certainly their history should begin to inform us of the assured consequences of that rejection.
+We each have the prerogative and ability to reject God, just as ancient Israel repeatedly did (except a small, faithful remnant).
+But certainly, their history should begin to inform us of the assured consequences of that rejection.